-For the mom who really likes to bake
+For the mom who wants to make nut milk

-For the mom who really likes her cab
+For the mom who likes her Pinot Grigio

-For the mom who doesn’t want her Cab to go bad
+For the mom who likes her Cab Franc (but just one glass)

 Rather than sticking a cork in an already-open bottle, she can store her wine in this elegant contraption for up to a week.
 The “float” inside the carafe automatically adjusts (depending on how much wine is left) to maintain freshness.